alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     <td>id</td>
     <td>
       <s>References the credential schema (template) stored on the (relevant) Trusted Schemas Registry (TSR) on which the Verifiable Attestation is based.</s>
-      References the credential schema (template) stored on the blockchain.
+      References the credential schema (template) stored on the alastria-identity-schemas repository.
+This can be stored in the blockchain in the future.
     </td>
     <td>string(URI)</td>
     <td>